viodotcom/kube-review/docs/introduction.md

 In order to deploy the necessary resources and configurations for the app, we use a **Kustomize** based process that takes care of doing all the necessary lifting while allowing customization.

 In order to make installation even simpler, the app is deployed through a shell script.
-The script is baked inside the *kube-review* public container image.
+The script is baked inside the *Kube-Review* public container image.

 Using this image is the easiest way to deploy a review environment, specially from inside a CI/CD pipeline, as the image already contains all the necessary requirements.